jlima8900/architecture-of-impunity-docker/README.md

 **The original author(s) bear no responsibility for third-party use or for the content presented.
 For any issues, refer to the original sources.**

+You are free to clone, modify, adjust, and rebrand this project as long as references to the original sources are maintained.

+*The code might not be perfect, but hey — it works!*

 **See [LEGAL.md](./LEGAL.md) for complete terms.**

 ---